Microhap/DADA2-SE/README.md

 ### 2. Configuration file
+Haplotype identification was performed by referencing a configuration file containing marker-specific sequences.
+The configuration file uses the same format as that of STRait Razor 3.0.

 - Below is an example of a configuration file:

     | Marker      | Type | 5'Flank       | 3'Flank       | Motif | Period | Offset |